 The Family Education Rights and Privacy Act of 1974 (FERPA), as amended, provides certain rights to students regarding their education records.
-Each year Augsburg College is required to give notice of the various rights accorded to students pursuant to FERPA.
+Each year Augsburg University is required to give notice of the various rights accorded to students pursuant to FERPA.
 In accordance with FERPA, you are notified of the following:

-Right to Inspect and Review Education Records:
+Right to Inspect and Review Education Records

-Right to Request Amendment of Education Records:
+Right to Request Amendment of Education Records

 You have the right to seek to have corrected any parts of an education record which you believe to be inaccurate, misleading, or otherwise in violation of your right to privacy.
 This includes the right to a hearing to present evidence that the record should be changed if Augsburg decides not to alter your education records according to your request.

-Right to Give Permission for Disclosure of Personally Identifiable Information:
+Right to Give Permission for Disclosure of Personally Identifiable Information

 You have the right to be asked and to give Augsburg your permission to disclose personally identifiable information contained in your education records, except to the extent that FERPA and the regulations regarding FERPA authorized disclosure without your permission.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate education interests.
-A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees, or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
+A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees, or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.

-Right to Withhold Disclosure of “Directory Information”:
+Right to Withhold Disclosure of “Directory Information”

 “Directory Information” includes the following: